zendrive/docs/api/api_endpoints.rst

     "events[i].longitude_end", "Longitude of location where the event ended."
     "events[i].start_time", "Timestamp of when the event started in ISO format."
     "events[i].end_time", "Timestamp of when the event ended in ISO format."
+    "events[i].event_type", "Numeric value associated with event.
+The possible values are 0 for 'HARD_BRAKE, 1 for RAPID_ACCELERATION, 2 for PHONE_USE,  3 for OVERSPEEDING and 4 for COLLISION"
-    "events[i].event_type", "Type of driving event.
-The possible types are **OverSpeeding, PhoneUse, AggressiveAcceleration, HardBrake and Collision**."
+    "events[i].event_type_name", "Type of driving event.
+The possible types are **OVERSPEEDING, PHONE , RAPID_ACCELERATION, HARD_BRAKE and COLLISION**."
-    "events[i].confidence", "Confidence level for a Collision event.
-The possible types are **HIGH and LOW**."
+    "events[i].average_driver_speed_kmph", "Average speed of the driver during the event.
+This is valid only for OVERSPEEDING event."
+    "events[i].max_driver_speed_kmph", "Maximum speed of the driver during the event.
+This is valid only for OVERSPEEDING event"
+    "events[i].posted_speed_limit_kmph", "Posted legal speed limit where the event occurred.
+This is valid only for OVERSPEEDING event"

 Sample Response
 """""""""""""""